 Unusual Options Activity Insight: Netflix

-Netflix (NASDAQ:NFLX) shares experienced unusual options activity on Friday.
-The stock price moved up to $536.6 following the option alert.
+Shares of Netflix (NASDAQ:NFLX) saw some unusual options activity on Tuesday.
+Following the unusual option alert, the stock price moved up to $543.47.

 - Option Type: SWEEP